deercreeklabs/stockroom/README.md

 #### Parameters
 * `stockroom`: The stockroom cache
 * `num-keys`: The number of keys this cache will contain.
+Optional; defaults to 100.

 #### Return Value
 The memoized function.